ramsabarishoa/Deep-Learning-lab-projects/README.md

 - Swetha Lakshmana Murthy (st169481)
 - Ram Sabarish Obla Amar Bapu(st169693)

+# Building an input pipeline using tf.data for the IDRID dataset
+Note: Temporary code changes are reflected here.
-# How to run the code
+Please refer the code for the flow
-to do

-# Results
-to do